 43.)
 Maya people are good followers.
 They gave two-thirds of their produce and much of their labor to the upper classes.

 44.)
-The lowest class in the Mayan society were the slaves who were convicted criminals, poor commoners who sold themselves into bondage, captives of war, or individuals acquired by trade.
+The lowest class in the Mayan society was the slaves who were convicted criminals, poor commoners who sold themselves into bondage, captives of war, or individuals acquired by trade.

 45.)
 Slaves performed menial tasks for their owners and they were often sa0crificed when their owners died so that they could continue to serve in the afterlife.